Get involved – volunteering opportunities

 If you’d like to help with fundraising or administration work you can also contact us.

-Our first VCH ‘spin-off’ publication was 2019’s ‘Chesterfield’s Streets and Houses’ which takes a detailed look at town centre properties until recent times.
+Our first VCH ‘spin-off’ publication was 2019’s ‘Chesterfield’s Streets and Houses’ which took a detailed look at town centre properties until recent times.
+It is now out of print.

 Our ‘handbook’ sets out the sources we use.
 It will also gives information on how to write your own parish history.
 VCH members receive a free copy of this guide.